 We also assess valuation in relationship to book value.
 Similar to our PE evaluation, we expect our higher rated companies to trade at higher price to book multiples.
 Significant disconnects can signal a potential opportunity or market risk, depending on the degree to which Price-to-Book ratios represent higher or lower expected multiples.
 We have found that this ratio can also help identify potential acquisition targets.
 Well-performing banks with low market prices to book value tend to rank high on our acquisition target list.
-Based on this metric, CFG, WAL, TFC, MTB, OZK, CMA, COLB, and WAL appear to be the most undervalued while CFR and NTRS are the most overvalued by a wide margin.
-NYCB would appear to be significantly undervalued, however, this company contains significant risk and is not an investment choice for a conservative investor.
-Our current top acquisition target remains Atlantic Union (AUB).
+Based on this metric, CFG, TFC, MTB, OZK, CMA, and WAL appear to be the most undervalued while BK, CFR, UMBF and PNFP are the most overvalued by a wide margin.
+Our current top acquisition target remains Atlantic Union (AUB) followed by PNFP.

-^{} Multiples reflect closing prices on 5/3/2024
+\ Multiples reflect closing prices on 11/1/2024

-Target vs. Current Price
+Target vs. Current\ Price

 We combine our scoring model with a statistical valuation model to determine a target price based on a calculated target P/E and the company's overall performance.
 These targets change based on company performance and overall market conditions.
 While the target price calculation is instructive, it shows relative, not absolute, valuation.
 We use it to estimate an individual company's potential to either outperform or underperform the market over time.
 As a result, we characterize a company as overvalued or undervalued if its current price is above or below our target price by 15%.
-At the end of April 2024, most of our companies were trading close to our targets and we have rated the sector as fully valued, expecting that it will rise and fall in tandem with the broader market.
-While we expect some appreciation, we do not think it will be significant across the board.
+At the end of October 2024, most of our companies were trading close to our targets and we have rated the sector as fully valued, expecting that it will rise and fall in tandem with the broader market.
+While we expect some appreciation following the post election surge, we do not think it will be significant across the board.
 We update this analysis weekly and display it on our website for members.